dipalpat/app-accelerator-workshop/README.md

 ### Main branch
 Check out this repo and test out the `main` branch content.
 It is a simple spring boot rest controller for demo purposes.
 This could be any of the pattern or existing blueprint available as git repo as a base to build on.

+Proceed to the next lab and checkout `registration` branch.